scheff173/NoGL3dDemo/README.md

     $ ./qNoGL3dDemo

 There is also a `CMakeLists.txt` file which I used to make a VisualStudio solution.
 (I debugged and tested in VS2013.)
 I had to comment the `find_package(Qt5Widgets CONFIG REQUIRED)`.
-On my side, Qt5 is ready configured by a `CMakeLists.txt` file in parent directory.
+On my side, Qt5 is ready configured by a `CMakeLists.txt` file in the parent directory.
 It might be necessary to uncomment this line.

 I must admit that the version built with cygwin runs fine until I try to make navigation in the 3d widget, and then crashs immediately.
 I tried to debug it with `gdb` but wasn't even able to get a stack trace.
 I'm not sure whether this is caused by my application or just something which doesn't work stable in cygwin/Qt.